Regularly updated, this webpage can give you the latest information on:

 If you have not yet been approached about having the COVID-19 vaccination, please read the information: why you are being asked to wait.

 C) Large vaccination centres

 Appointments are being made through the national booking system and eligible people have been starting to receive letters this week to invite them to go online or call the national number to book their place.
 When people receive a letter, they have a choice to use the national booking system to arrange an appointment at one of these pharmacies or a large vaccination centre.
 Alternatively, they can wait to be contacted by their local GP-led service to arrange an appointment there, if they prefer.
-A pharmacy service is being offered by Kamsons in Mouslecoomb.

 This priority list is as follows: